olliw42/goprohero/gopro/HERO5-Commands - edited.md

 !copied form KonradIT, and modified such to only inlcude what is considered most relevant !
-I went through all settings, since ther ehad been many erros for teh Hero5
+I went through all settings, since there had been many erros for the Hero5

 ### GoPro HERO5 Black
 ### Firmware Version HD5.02.02.60.00